pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-todo/README.md

-# Angular & ngOfficeUIFabric Client-Side Web Part
+﻿# Angular & ngOfficeUIFabric Client-Side Web Part

 ## Summary

-Sample Web Part illustrating using Angular and [ngOfficeUIFabric](http://ngofficeuifabric.com/) with the SharePoint Framework.
+this is a sample web part that illustrates the use of Angular and [ngOfficeUIFabric](http://ngofficeuifabric.com/) with the SharePoint Framework.
 You can find a video recording walk-through this sample from [SharePoint PnP YouTube channel](https://www.youtube.com/watch?v=FS-_0KENJkI).

 ![Sample To do SharePoint Framework Client-Side Web Part built using Angular and ngOfficeUIFabric](./assets/preview.png)